 We can help you get a new employee started in Ireland fast.
-The minimum onboarding time we need is only 48 hours.
+The minimum onboarding time we need is only 7 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.